Downstate (play)

 Downstate is a 2018 tragicomedy play by Bruce Norris about a group house for sex offenders.
-It premiered at Steppenwolf Theater in Chicago and has received acclaim from critics and criticism from conservatives who have accused it of promoting pedophilia.
+It premiered at Steppenwolf Theatre in Chicago and has received acclaim from critics and criticism from conservatives who have accused it of promoting pedophilia.
+The play has since been produced on the West End in 2019, Off-Broadway in 2022 and in Washington, D.C. in 2025.
+The acting edition of the play is published by Theatrical Rights Worldwide.